easter86/scrm/README.md

    But the lion fell into the well and drowned.
    Thanks to the clever rabbit, the animals were saved.
     ```
-    - For the above Scenario, comparison of the generated images for each Alorithms (RCF, SCRM, DALL-E) is as follow:
+    - For the above Scenario, comparison of the generated images for each Algorithms (RCF, SCRM, DALL-E) is as follow:
         - **RCF Algorithm**:
             - ![rcf](https://github.com/user-attachments/assets/29c02349-30b0-4503-89cf-3f6223ad8809)
         - **SCRM Algorithm**: